nprapps/interactive-template/readme.rst

 -  ``csv`` - Load CSV files into the ``grunt.data.csv`` object for templating
 -  ``json`` - Load JSON files onto ``grunt.data.json``
--  ``google-auth`` - Authorize against the Drive API for downloading private files from Google
+-  ``google-auth`` - Authorize against the Drive API for downloading private files from Google, such as Docs and Sheets files.
 -  ``sheets`` - Download data from Google Sheets and save as JSON files
 -  ``docs`` - Download Google Docs and save as .txt
 -  ``markdown`` - Load Markdown files onto ``grunt.data.markdown``